SengitU/ugurcan.sengit/content/posts/book-review-the-software-craftsman-22.md

 Second part of the book is about a full transformation from a regular software developer to a crafter.
 Chapters are filled with carrier experiences and real-life problems.
 The author does not just say things, he supports his ideas with his experience and it makes the book so fluent.

-In my opinion, `The Software Craftsman` is a masterpiece and a must read for every software developer.
+In my opinion, `The Software Craftsman` is a must read for every software developer.